teodor-golisharski/VCS-Java/README.md

 # VCS-Java
-This private repository is a sandbox for experimenting with the version control system through IntelliJ
+A sandbox repository for learning Java and experimenting with version control through IntelliJ.
+Focused on building familiarity with Git workflows and Java basics.